 “Insofar as a scientific statement speaks about reality, it must be falsifiable; and in so far as it is not falsifiable, it does not speak about reality.”

 - Karl Popper

-Any money spent on an intervention which doesn’t work is money wasted.
-Money which could have saved lives.
-That’s why evidence is so important - you’ve got to have a high level of confidence that the intervention is having the intended effect.
+Any money spent on an intervention that doesn’t work is money wasted.
+Money that could have saved lives.
+This is why evidence is so important - you’ve got to have a high level of confidence that the intervention is having the intended effect.